 Losing weight can be a frustrating experience if you feel hungry all the time.
 Did you know you can curb your appetite — and your frustration with weight-loss efforts — by increasing the amount of fiber you eat?

 High-fiber foods may help you lose weight by helping you feel full on fewer calories.
-A healthy diet of lower-calorie foods and regular physical activity is your best strategy for achieving a healthy weight – and maintaining it.
+A healthy diet of lower-calorie foods and regular physical activity are your best strategies to achieve a healthy weight – and maintain it.

 How full you feel depends on several factors: